MrQuilava/Python-Projects/README.md

 # Python-Projects
-A repository of simple pythong projects I made
+A repository of simple python projects I made